top of page

 Entrepreneurs need to embrace this shift of paradigm from promoting products/services to building experiences around users’ needs.

 Chief Marketing Officers are often more focused on customer acquisition and less on influencing the product experience to delight and retain hard earned customers.
-But focusing too much on early stages of the buying comes at a price.
+But focusing too much on the early stages of the buying comes at a price.
 First, you can burn a lot of cash in growth marketing to generate leads which are not properly followed up by sales and not onboarded well when they become clients.
 This results in high Customer Acquisition Costs, high churn rates and low customer lifetime value, directly hitting the bottom line.

 Alternatively, with a holistic view of the end to end buying journey, crafting the right experience at each stage to remove friction and optimize engagement can reap huge benefits.